 - Bunavail (with naloxone, available as a buccal film that is placed between the gum and cheek)

 - Zubsolv (a sublingual drug that also contains naloxone)

-- Sublocade, a monthly injectable for adults who have already begun transmucosal treatment (treatment administered through mucus membranes in the mouth or nasal passages)
+- Sublocade a monthly injectable for adults who have already begun transmucosal treatment (treatment administered through mucus membranes in the mouth or nasal passages)

-Because it can help temper some of the discomfort a recovering opioid addict might feel, buprenorphine can be a valuable tool in helping overcome dependency.
+Because it can help temper some of the discomforts a recovering opioid addict might feel, buprenorphine can be a valuable tool in helping overcome dependency.
 Because it is an opioid, however, buprenorphine can be addictive.

 The U.S. Drug Enforcement Administration (DEA) has reported that buprenorphine trafficking and abuse have grown more common since 2003, not long after Suboxone and Subutex entered the market.